 Weapon (sickle), uncommon

 This weapon provides a +1 bonus on attack and damage rolls.
-During night or in dark condition, it glows pallid blue and provides dim light in a 10 feet radius.
-The sickle deals double damage against plant type monsters and gives the wielder doubles proficiency bonus on checks to craft poison and find herbs.
+It also has the thrown property and a range of 20/60.
+During night or in dark conditions, it glows pallid blue and provides dim light in a 10-foot radius.
+The sickle deals double damage against monsters of the plant type and grants the wielder a double proficiency bonus on checks made to craft poison or find herbs.

-The Moonshard sickle is often used by evil druids who harvest poisonous herbs at night for wicked rituals.
-Its origin is unknown, but according to some bards, the Moonshard sickle comes from Unseelie court in Feywild.
+Moonshard has been used by untold evil druids throughout the centuries for harvesting poisonous herbs during night-time as well as for dark rituals.
+Its origin is lost to scholars, but according to some bards, the Moonshard was forged in the Unseelie court on the Plane of Fey.

 Weapon (quarterstaff), uncommon

-Engraved elvish runes follow the staff and read “Travel well”.
-The staff was made by wood elves and given to friends of the elves, or to wood elves who planned to embark on long journeys.
+The staff was made centuries ago by artisans and enchanters that belonged to a group of reclusive wood elves.
+It was presented as a gift to friends of the elves, or to members of their community who planned to embark on especially long journeys.

 Magical weapons (any), uncommon